noahlorinczcomi/simmrd/README.md

 The main task is downloading three files and making them communicate with each other.
 Thankfully, this is very easy.

 You can follow these steps:
-1) Download the [generate_data.R](https://github.com/noahlorinczcomi/simmr/blob/main/generate_data.R), [set_params.R](https://github.com/noahlorinczcomi/simmr/blob/main/generate_data.R), and [basic_functions.R](https://github.com/noahlorinczcomi/simmr/blob/main/generate_data.R) files into any folder, which we will refer to as `dir/`
+1) Download the [generate_data.R](https://github.com/noahlorinczcomi/simmr/blob/main/generate_data.R), [set_params.R](https://github.com/noahlorinczcomi/simmr/blob/main/generate_data.R), and [basic_functions.R](https://github.com/noahlorinczcomi/simmr/blob/main/generate_data.R) files into any folder
-2) Start an R session in `dir/`
+2) Start an R session in this folder
 3) Open the `set_params.R` file and change the parameter settings however you'd like
     - There are descriptions of what each parameter represents within the file itself
 4) Run the command on line 35, which is `source('generate_data.R')`
 5) All done!
-Your global R environment will now contain the 10 new pieces of information
+Your global R environment will now contain the 9 new objects
-    - `bx`: standardized associations of the IVs with the exposure(s)
+    - `bx`: standardized estimates of association between the IVs and the exposure(s)
     - `bxse`: standardized standard errors corresponding to `bx`
-    - `by`: standardized associations with the outcome
+    - `by`: standardized estimates of association between the IVs and the outcome
     - `byse`: standardized standard errors correspondings to `by`
-    - `bx`, `bxse`, `by` and `byse` are each now in the global environment
-    - `mStart`: the number of causal variants you specified
+    - `mStart`: the number of causal variants you specified for the exposure(s)
-    - 'mSelected`: the number of instruments passing the screening for assumption (i) relevance
+    - `mSelected`: the number of instruments passing the screening for assumption (i) relevance
-    - `mNotPruned`: the \[final\] number of instruments not pruned away for high LD
+    - `mNotPruned`: the number of instruments not pruned away because of high LD (also the size of the final IV set)
     - `LDMatrix`: the LD matrix for the final set of IVs
-    - `RhoME`: a $(p+1)\times(p+1)$ matrix of correlations between measurement errors in GWAS estimates for the outcome (top-left in `RhoME`) and exposure(s)
+    - `RhoME`: a $(p+1)\times(p+1)$ matrix of correlations between errors in GWAS estimates for the outcome and $p$ exposure(s)
-        - Some multivariable MR methods such as [MVMR-cML](https://doi.org/10.1016/j.ajhg.2023.02.014) and [MRBEE](https://doi.org/10.1101/2023.01.10.523480) use this matrix to correct for bias from measurement error/weak instruments
+        - Some multivariable MR methods such as [MVMR-cML](https://doi.org/10.1016/j.ajhg.2023.02.014) and [MRBEE](https://doi.org/10.1101/2023.01.10.523480) use this matrix to correct for bias from weak instruments

 # Can I add ____ to the simulation?
-**YES**.
+**YES**

 We want this work to be a collaborative effort involving the broader community of MR researchers.
 Please, if you feel any simulation code contains errors or could be improved in any way, **please initiate a [pull request](https://github.com/noahlorinczcomi/simmr/pulls) and directly modify the code yourself**.

 If you have questions, please contact me: noahlorinczcomi@gmail.com or njl96@case.edu